decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 Whenever the player's cursor points at the colliders in this entity, the UI will display a hover hint to indicate that the entity can be interacted with.
 See the sections below for details on what you can configure.

+TODO: image

 > Note: The `PointerHoverFeedback` component just handles the displaying of hover feedback.
-To handle the button events themselves with custom logic, see [Check for events](#check-for-events).
+To handle the button events themselves with custom logic, see [Using-a-system](#check-for-events).

-TODO: image

-The `PointerHoverFeedback` component requires that you define at least one pointer event.
-You can potentially add multiple ones as an array.
+The `PointerHoverFeedback` component requires at least one pointer event.
 Each pointer event can be configured with the following:

 - `eventType`: What type of event to listen for, as a value from the `PointerEventType` enum.
 See [Types of pointer events]({{< ref "/content/creator/sdk7/interactivity/button-events/click-events.md#types-of-pointer-events" >}}) for supported options.
 - `eventInfo`: An object that can contain the following fields: